Mary Cloyd Burnley Stifler: Personal life

 Cloyd Burnley married her sister's widower in 1909.
 Together, the couple had two children: Lucy and Cloyd.
-Cloyd Burnley's husband, a graduate of Crozer Theological Seminary in Upland, Pennsylvania, was the Senior Minister at the First Baptist Church in Evanston, Illinois from 1909 - 1931.
+Cloyd Burnley's husband, a graduate of Crozer Theological Seminary in Upland, Pennsylvania, was the senior minister at the First Baptist Church in Evanston, Illinois from 1909 to 1931.
 The couple moved to Florida in 1942, where her husband died in 1949.
 Cloyd Burnley died in 1956 at age 79 in Bradenton, Florida.